Ejae: 2025–present: KPop Demon Hunters and further success

-On October 4, 2025, Kim announced her debut solo single, "In Another World," which was released on October 24.
+On October 4, 2025, Ejae announced her debut solo single, "In Another World," which was released on October 24.
 On the night of October 4, she along with her fellow KPop Demon Hunters cast-mates Audrey Nuna and Rei Ami made a cameo appearance on the season 51 premiere of Saturday Night Live in a sketch based on the film, reprising their respective roles as Rumi, Mira and Zoey.
-Then on October 7, 2025, they together performed "Golden" live in full for the first time on The Tonight Show Starring Jimmy Fallon.
-On October 22, Kim signed with WME.
+On October 7, they together performed "Golden" live in full for the first time on The Tonight Show Starring Jimmy Fallon.
+On October 22, Ejae signed with WME.
+She then featured on the single "Out of My Body" from the upcoming deluxe edition of Anyma's third studio album The End of Genesys, which was released on December 19.
+On December 25, she and the other voices of Huntrix performed "12 Days of Christmas" at the Snoop Dogg 2025 NFL Halftime Show.
+On February 6, 2026, she released her second single "Time After Time."
+On April 10, 2026, she and the other voices of Huntrix appeared during Katseye's Coachella 2026 performance as surprise guests and performed "Golden" alongside Katseye.
+On June 10, 2026, the song "DNA (More Than a Game)", the official anthem of the 2026 FIFA World Cup, was released, which included Andrea Bocelli, Megan Thee Stallion and David Guetta alongside Ejae.
+Ejae, along with Bocelli, performed the song at the opening ceremony in Mexico City on June 11.

 Personal life

+Ejae is currently based in Brooklyn.

-Kim is engaged to Sam Kim, a former music producer.
-Her grandfather is actor and arts patron Shin Young-kyun.
-She is currently based in Brooklyn.
+Since late 2023, Ejae has been engaged to Sam Kim, a former music producer.
+They originally met in 2017 during a songwriting session.
+They plan to marry in Los Angeles on November 7, 2026.
+Her grandfather, Shin Young-kyun, is an actor and arts patron.